hofstadter-io/hof-docs/content/en/getting-started/_index.md

 linkTitle: "Getting Started"
 weight: 5
 description: >
-  What does your user need to know to try your project?
+  These sections will get you up and running and then take you on a tour of __hof__
 ---

-This section will take you through a tour of __hof__'s features.